elgc/elgc_portfolio/README.md

 - **Customer segmentation** is the process of dividing a market into sub-groups of clients based on some type of shared characteristics.
 - **RFM** stands for Recency, Frequency, and Monetary value (Sales in this example).
-- **Task objective:** segment clients based on when their last purchase was (Recency), how often they’ve purchased in the past (Frequency), and how much they’ve spent overall (Sales).
+- **Objective:** Segment clients based on when their last purchase was (Recency), how often they’ve purchased in the past (Frequency), and how much they’ve spent overall (Sales).
 All three of these measures are effective predictors of a customer's willingness to engage in marketing messages and offers.
 - **Cluster analysis**: ML tech used to group similar objects into respective categories.
 It is also known as segmentation analysis, taxonomy analysis, or clustering.
 - **Output:** Once these groups were clearly defined, a marketing team could target clients with specific strategies and increase profits.